cxsquared/portfolio-v3/src/pages/tutorials/creating-a-visual-novel-in-unity/index.md

 }
 ```

-The next function, SetOpiton() does almost the same thing as the last function except it sets the option instead of the text.
+The next function, SetOption() does almost the same thing as the last function except it sets the option instead of the text.
 The option is going to be what we will look at to determine what to do when the button is clicked

 ```csharp
 public void SetOption(string newOption) {